-Theft

-Depending on the severity of the offense in question, all cases of this type of conduct will be heard by the administration and those deemed appropriate, and penalties will be followed according to the Athletic Handbook.
+Theft- Depending on the severity of the offense in question, all cases of this type of conduct will be heard by the administration and those deemed appropriate, and penalties will be followed according to the Athletic Handbook and where applicable the RS Student Handbook.

-Vandalism

-All acts of vandalism will be acted upon by the administration and those deemed appropriate, and penalties will be followed according to the Athletic Handbook.
+Vandalism- All acts of vandalism will be acted upon by the administration and those deemed appropriate, and penalties will be followed according to the Athletic Handbook and where applicable the RS Student Handbook.

-Conduct Unbecoming and Athlete

-Circumstances on or off the court sometimes occur which would fall into this category (unsportsmanlike conduct, hazing, harassment, etc.) All cases of this type of conduct will be heard by the administration and those deemed appropri ate, and penalties will be followed according to the Athletic Handbook.
+Conduct Unbecoming and Athlete- Circumstances on or off the court sometimes occur which would fall into this category (unsportsmanlike conduct, hazing, harassment, etc.) All cases of this type of conduct will be heard by the administration and those deemed appropriate, and penalties will be followed according to the Athletic Handbook and where applicable the RS Student Handbook.